ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 You can kill the process manually by using the adb with `kill -9 processID`.
 It going pretty much through the same experience when the device is low on memory.

-#### Is the user input data restored when an activity is recreated?
+#### The phone is rotated and the activity is recreated but your user input is not restored.
+Why?

-The system destroys the activity including all the user input data and creates a new one when, for example, the screen is rotated or user switches to multi-windowed mode.
-The old input data is not automatically transferred to the new instance of the activity so you need to restore it.

-#### How do you store and restore user input data?
+You should verify that the view has an valid ID.
+In order for the Android system to restore the state of the views in your activity, each view must have a unique ID, supplied by the `android:id` attribute.

+#### You have a few variables that you want to store after your screen is rotated.
+How would you do that?

+1. Use a ViewModel so that your variables can survive configuration changes.
-Use `onSaveInstanceState(Bundle)` to store the user data as a key-value pair.

-Use `onCreateView(Bundle)` or alternatively `onRestoreInstanceStateBundle(Bundle)`
+2. You can use `onSaveInstanceState(Bundle)` to store the user data as a key-value pair and restore them back with `onCreateView(Bundle)` or alternatively `onRestoreInstanceStateBundle(Bundle)`.

 #### What is an Android task?

 - A task stores activity instances
 - Can go in the background
 - Can return to the foreground

-#### What is Task affinity?
+#### What does taskAffinity do for an activity in AndroidManifest.XML?

-- It’s the task’s name
+- Describes the task’s name
-- Used to determine the task that should hold the activity
+- Determines the task that should hold the activity
 - By default: all activities share the same affinity(package name)
-- It's defined in the Manifest.XML inside the \<activity> tag.

-#### What does launchMode do for an activity in Manifest.XML?
+#### What does launchMode do for an activity in AndroidManifest.XML?

 It specifies how a new instance of an activity should be added to a task each time it is launched.